cardbattler/cardbattler.github.io/about.markdown

 ---
 layout: page
-title: Stay In Touch
+title: About
-permalink: /intouch/
+permalink: /about/
 ---

-Constelleum is on Discord, Twitter, and Instagram.
+Constelleum is a card-driven tactics game.

-You can also send us an email here:

-Or subscribe to our newsletter for all the most up-to-date information on development, gameplay, and releases.